 This sometimes results in early death as the growing python is turned over.

-This lets them know which side is up if they need to move them later on.
+This lets them know which side is up if they need to move them later.

-This isn’t as needed with older eggs, but it’s a good precaution nonetheless.
+This isn’t as needed with older eggs, but it’s a reasonable precaution nonetheless.

 Make sure to move the eggs to their medium.